evennia/evennia/docs/1.0-dev/_sources/Contribs/XYZGrid.md.txt

     You should usually **not** create XYZRooms/Exits manually.
 They are intended to be created/deleted based on the layout of the grid.
 So to add a new room, add a new node to your map.
 To delete it, you remove it.
-Then rerun `evennia xyzgrid spawn`.
-This may lead to manually created rooms being deleted or confusing the system.
+Then rerun **evennia xyzgrid spawn**.
+Having manually created XYZRooms/exits in the mix can lead to them getting deleted or the system getting confused.

-    If you **still** want to create such rooms manually (don't say we didn't warn you!), you should do it with their `XYZRoom.create()` and `XYZExit.create()` methods.
+    If you **still** want to create XYZRoom/Exits manually (don't say we didn't warn you!), you should do it with their `XYZRoom.create()` and `XYZExit.create()` methods.
 This makes sure the XYZ they use are unique.

 ```